 Bomer starred as Guiding Light's Ben from 2002 to 2003 before going on to find success on primetime series like Chuck and White Collar.
 He was nominated for an Emmy for playing a closeted writer in The Normal Heart, about the rise of the AIDS crisis in New York.
 He currently stars in HBO Max's Doom Patrol and is set to star in the Netflix limited series Echoes and in the feature film Maestro alongside Bradley Cooper.

 What do you think about the premise and casting of Matt Bomer's new series, Fellow Travelers?
-We want to hear from you -- and there are many ways you can share your thoughts.
+We want to hear from you -- so drop your comments in the Comments section below, tweet about it on Twitter, share it on Facebook, or chat about it on our Message Boards.